Kalicheh

-Kalicheh (كليچه, also Romanized as Kalīcheh; also known as Kalījeh, Kalijeh, Kalījer, and Kalūcheh) is a village in Chenarud-e Jonubi Rural District, Chenarud District, Chadegan County, Isfahan Province, Iran.
-At the 2006 census, its population was 226, in 57 families.
+Kalicheh (كليچه) (Note: Also romanized as Kalīcheh; also known as Kalījeh, Kalijeh, Kalījer, and Kalūcheh) is a village in Chenarud-e Jonubi Rural District of Chenarud District in Chadegan County, Isfahan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 226 in 57 households.
+The following census in 2011 counted 186 people in 61 households.
+The 2016 census measured the population of the village as 169 people in 54 households.